nbergeland/Big_City_Crime/README.md

 The analysis aims to provide insights for law enforcement, policy makers, urban planners, and researchers studying urban crime patterns.

-## Project title
-Crime patterns among major metropolitan in U.S
-Deep dive into the cities: Chicago, Boston, New York City, San Francisco

-## Project description
-Comparing crime trends and patterns among four major cities.
-Variables analayzed include types of crime, the times of occurrence (month, time), areas of distributions (to inform the police patrol and civilians repercussions).
-In addition, to explore if there is any common behaviors among different cities regarding crimes.

 ## Research questions to answer
 What cities occurs most/least crimes?
 What type of crimes occurs the most?